Claude Code Is One Tool With Four Different Personalities

 If you're using Claude Code, stop bouncing between environments expecting consistency.
 Start choosing the right one for your task.

-If you're building agentic workflows for Salesforce... pay attention.
+If you're building agentic workflows for Salesforce, pay attention.
 The patterns here map directly to automation architecture.
-Sequential vs. parallel.
-Restricted vs. full access.
-Deep control vs. broad delegation.
+Think about sequential vs. parallel, restricted vs. full access, and deep control vs. broad delegation.

 The tool doesn't change.
 The context does.
 And that changes everything.
-Below is the video sharing the same perspective as how it helped me for Salesforce Development
+Below is a video sharing the same perspective and how it helped me with Salesforce Development.

-If the same AI produces different results based purely on which environment it's running in... are you optimising for the right environment, or just using whatever's convenient?
+If the same AI produces different results based purely on which environment it's running in, are you optimizing for the right environment, or just using whatever's convenient?

 Read more about Claude Code on the Web here.